Disclaimer: Google changed the name of their free listing from Google My Business to Google Business Profile in November 2021.

 8. Do You Need to Create a Separate Small Business Listing for Google Maps?

-9. How Much Can You Manage From the Google My Business Dashboard?
+9. How Much Can You Manage From the Google Business Profile Dashboard?

 From this dashboard you can:

-- Get alerts for and respond to new reviews from customer
+- Get alerts for and respond to new reviews from customers.

-- See how many people click to your website from your Google My Business profile
+- See the number of people that click on your website from your Google Business Profile.

-- See how often people request driving directions from your Google My Business profile
+- See how many people request driving directions from your Google My Business profile.

-10. Is My Company Already Listed on Google My Business or Google Maps?
+10. Is My Company Already Listed on a Google Business Profile or Google Maps?

-11. How to Add Your Company to Google My Business
+11. How to Add Your Company to a Google Business Profile

-Watch Google’s step-by-step demo to claim or add your company to Google My Business:
+Watch Google’s step-by-step demo here to help claim or add your company to a Google Business Profile:

-12. How to Verify Your Google My Business Listing
+12. How to Verify Your Google Business Listing

-There are two main ways to verify your Google My Business listing: by postcard or by telephone.
+There are three main ways to verify your Google My Business listing: by postcard, bulk verification, or by telephone.

-Watch Google’s step-by-step video to learn how to verify your small business on Google My Business:
+For more detailed instructions, learn more about how to verify your small business on Google.

 13. What if Someone Already Claimed My Business on Google?

-14. What Should You Include on Your Google My Business Page?
+14. What Should You Include on Your Google Business Page?

 The information you include on your Google My Business profile seems self-explanatory.
-But there are best practices every business owner should follow in the way their information is presented on Google My Business, said Barber.
+But there are best practices every business owner should follow in the way their information is presented on Google My Business.

 - Consistent Business Name, Address & Phone Number